Drawing tablets are getting better year after year. This is great for artists who want a quality drawing tablet at pocket-friendly prices.

 Design and Ergonomics

 The Wacom Pro Pen 2 that comes with the Cintiq 16 tablet has a more ergonomic shape.
-It has a wider tip than slowly tapers towards the back.
+It has a wider tip that slowly tapers towards the back.
 Moreover, the front half of the stylus has a soft rubbery material that gives a better grip on sweaty hands.

 Holding the pen in hand, the Wacom One Pen feels as if you are holding a pen.
 It is made of plastic which has a matte finish for a better hold.
-The curves on Wacom One pen is basic with a wider tip and cylindrical body.
+The curves on Wacom One pen are basic with a wider tip and cylindrical body.

 Using the stylus on longer drawing sessions, the Wacom Pro Pen 2 feels more comfortable than the Wacom One pen.

 Both the stylus are lightweight and have a good weight distribution.
 They both are passive pens which means they do not need to be charged.

 These stylus work by wireless transmission of energy from the tablet using EMR (electromagnetic resonance).
 You can click here to know more about EMR (Infographic).

 Talking about the raw numbers, the Wacom One Pen has a pressure sensitivity of 4096 levels whereas the Wacom Cintiq 16 stylus comes with the pressure sensitivity of 8192 levels.

 But it does not mean that the Pro Pen 2 is necessarily double the quality if Wacom One Pen.
 These pressure numbers on paper may seem like a big difference, but in real life uses the performance difference is minimal.